 While we or our colleagues may gripe about department policies or decisions—whether they relate to salmon production or allocation, cougar hunting, wolf conservation or a multitude of other fish and wildlife topics—none of our interests are served if the department itself is failing, or failing to advance its mission.

 The next education came when the results of the department’s outside audit came back, completed by a reputable firm called Matrix.
 In short, it found WDFW compares well against similar agencies, and no substantial sources of inefficiency or ineptitude exist.
 It’s a relatively normal, functional department with a difficult and complex mandate!
-Even more informative were the budget analyses the department staff provided us: Less than 5 percent of WDFW’s expenses were related to conserving diverse wildlife (as opposed to game fish and wildlife) and non-consumptive recreation.
+Even more informative were the budget analyses the department staff provided us: Less than four percent of WDFW’s expenses were related to conserving diverse wildlife (as opposed to game fish and wildlife) and non-consumptive recreation.
 You can see a good presentation of the budget picture here (page 21).

 READ MORE ABOUT WDFW BUDGET ISSUES IN THIS OCTOBER 24 OUTDOORS COLUMN IN THE ELLENSBURG DAILY RECORD.
 Or Take action here.